0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

 **Deposit n amount ETH from ETH account A to PBC account B**

-1. Invoke the contract action _deposit_ on the [small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c#writeProxyContract):
+1. Invoke the contract action _deposit_ on the [Small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c#writeProxyContract):
 ```SOL
 deposit(bytes21 destination, uint amount)
 ```
 	* _bytes21_ is the receiving PBC address decoded to bytes
 	* _amount_ is ETH converted to Wei, minimum amount is 0.1 ETH
 2. The contract locks n ETH
-3. By reading the incoming transaction on the [small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c#writeProxyContract) confirm the deposit has been made and generates the signatures
+3. By reading the incoming transaction on the [Small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c#writeProxyContract) confirm the deposit has been made and generates the signatures
 4. The action _deposit_ is invoked on [ETH Deposit](https://browser.partisiablockchain.com/contracts/045dbd4c13df987d7fb4450e54bcd94b34a80f2351/deposit) by the oracle
 5. Given that there are enough valid signatures the contract mints n BYOC twins
 6. (n - fee) ETH are added to the balance PBC account B